As an employer, you want to attract and retain high-potential employees.

 - Additional expenses, like radiological procedures, rehabilitative therapy, and laser eye surgery, and more.

-Every year, your employees are given a set amount to spend on eligible health-related expenses.
-They are eligible to receive reimbursement for medical expenses incurred by themselves and their dependents.
+Your employees are given a set amount to spend on eligible health-related expenses every year.
+They can receive reimbursement for medical expenses incurred by themselves and their dependents.
 The best part of the HSA is that your employees can spend the money allocated to them as they see fit.

 For example, if an employee has a $5,000 yearly limit on their HSA, they may decide to use 50% of it to cover prescription drugs for themselves, 30% for their child's dental care, and the remainder for their partner's massage therapy.